-A range of cognitive levels can be tested (recall, apply and evaluate), but is always important to link the questions to the desired learning outcomes.
-However, fact recall questions can be easily searchable.
+A range of cognitive levels can be assessed (recall, apply and evaluate etc), but is always important to link the questions to the desired learning outcomes.
+Note that factual recall questions without applied context are often easily searchable.

 Some ways to reduce searchability can include: